-Conditions under which certain users can have access to microdata are regulated by the Ordinance on the Conditions and Manner of Use of Statistical Data for Scientific Purposes.
+The conditions under which certain users can access microdata are regulated by the Ordinance on the Conditions and Manner of Using Confidential Statistical Data for Scientific Purposes.

 4.4.
 Documentation on methodology

 Definitions used in data collection are available in Regulation (EC) No 1365/2006 of the European Parliament and of the Council of 6 September 2006 on statistics of goods transport by inland waterways and repealing Council Directive 80/1119/EEC as well as in other legal acts, while additional elements are available in the Glossary for Transport Statistics and the Reference Manual for Inland Waterway Transport Statistics.